 Where to stay in Fira

-Standing majestically on the edge of the cliffs,boasts a restaurant with , and 3 overlooking the , the sea and the famous .
+Standing majestically on the edge of the cliffs, Volcano View boasts a restaurant with Caldera view, and 3 swimming pools overlooking the volcano, the sea and the famous Santorini sunset.
 All guestrooms have a private balcony or terrace overlooking the sea and the volcano.

 Theoxenia enjoys a central location at Fira, in the famous cliffs.
 Overlooking the volcano or the town, Theoxenia offers free WiFi access throughout the property.
 Fitted with double glazed windows, all air-conditioned rooms are equipped with a minibar and a satellite TV.

-Set in a, just a 10-minute walk from the center of Fira, the Greek-style offers a welcoming lounge, and spacious, air conditioned rooms.
+Set in a quiet location, just a 10-minute walk from the center of Fira, the Greek-style Galatia Villas offers a welcoming lounge, and spacious, air conditioned rooms.
 The well-furnished guest rooms and studios feature a balcony or offer access to the courtyard.